coveo/ui-kit/packages/atomic-angular/README.md

 Since that reference will only exist on `ngAfterViewInit`, we code defensively against undefined references.

-The property change is then executed inside a special `runOutsideAngular()` function to make sure that Angular does not needlessly recompute property changes and trigger the rendering lifecyle, as this is not needed.
+The property change is then executed inside a special `runOutsideAngular()` function to make sure that Angular does not needlessly recompute property changes and trigger the rendering lifecycle, as this is not needed.

 The above example also does not apply if you are simply trying to pass down "native" DOM properties, such as `id`, `class`, etc. For these properties, you can use the standard Angular methodology.